 - 1) Column 2 indicates the Rated Continuous DC Input Current drawn from the battery. - Column 3 indicates size of external fuse not less than the Rated DC Input Current at Column 2.
-Next standard capacity is to be used. - Columns 5 and 6 indicate cable conductor size that is based on the following 2 considerations.
-Thicker conductor out of the following 2 considerations has been chosen: - a) As per guidelines in British Standard BS 7671 Table 4E 1A (Reference Method "G" for 2 cables).
-Following have been considered: (i) Ampacity = the breaker size at Column 3, (ii) Copper conductor with temperature rating of 90°C / 194°F, (iii) Ambient temperature of 30°C / 86°F and (iv) Positive and Negative cables in free air, spaced by one cable diameter. - b) Voltage drop across the length of cables has been limited to 2% of 12V / 24V.
-Voltage drop has been calculated by multiplying the Rated DC Input Current (Column 2) and the resistance of the total length of Copper conductor (the total length of conductor has been taken as 2 times the running distance between the unit and the battery to cover 2 lengths of Positive and Negative cable conductors). - Column 3 indicates the size of external fuse in the battery circuit.
+Next standard capacity is to be used. - 3) Columns 5 and 6 indicate cable conductor size that is based on the following 2 considerations.
+Thicker conductor out of the following 2 considerations has been chosen: - a) As per guidelines in British Standard BS 7671 Table 4E 1A (Reference Method "C" for 2 cables).
+Following have been considered: (i) Ampacity = the fuse size at Column 3, (ii) Copper conductor with temperature rating of 90°C / 194°F, (iii) Ambient temperature of 30°C / 86°F and (iv) Fixed on (clipped direct) or spaced less than 0.3x cable diameter from wooden or masonary wall. - b) Voltage drop across the length of cables has been limited to 2% of 12V / 24V.
+Voltage drop has been calculated by multiplying the Rated DC Input Current (Column 2) and the resistance of the total length of Copper conductor (the total length of conductor has been taken as 2 times the running distance between the unit and the battery to cover 2 lengths of Positive and Negative cable conductors).
+Resistances of cables/ft are shown in Table 8.1. - 4) Column 3 indicates the size of external fuse in the battery circuit.
 It is mandatory to install this fuse within 7" of the battery Positive terminal to protect the battery cables against short circuit.
-Amp rating of the fuse is based on the following considerations: - a) Not less than the Rated Continuous DC Input Current (Column 2)
+Amp rating of the fuse is based on the following considerations:

-- b) Closest Standard Ampere Rating of Fuse has been used - c) Type of fuse: Fast-acting, Current Limiting, UL Class Type "Class T" as per UL Standard 248-15 or Type "HRC" as per BS 88-2 / IEC60269-2
+- a) Not less than the Rated Continuous DC Input Current (Column 2) - b) Closest Standard Ampere Rating of Fuse has been used - c) Type of fuse: Fast-acting, Current Limiting, UL Class Type "Class T" as per UL Standard 248-15 or Type "HRC" as per BS 88-2 / IEC60269-2

-8.4.6 DC Input Connection
+8.4.6 DC Input Connections